simonmichael/hledger/hledger/hledger.m4.md

 The basis is a property of the lot, remaining with it throughout its lifetime.
 It allows us to calculate capital gains/losses when the lot is sold or otherwise disposed of.

-In hledger, a cost basis includes
+In hledger, a cost basis has 2-3 parts:

 1. The nominal acquisition cost.
-Usually this is the same as the transacted cost, ie what you paid for it, but not always.
+Usually this is the same as the transacted cost, ie what you paid for it.
 2. The nominal acquisition date.
-Usually this is the date you acquired it, but not always.
+Usually this is the date you acquired it.
-3. An optional short text label, when needed to disambiguate lots with the same date, or to attach a mnemonic name.
+3. An optional short text label.
+This is used to disambiguate lots with the same date, or to attach a mnemonic name.

-To record a cost basis, we write a "cost basis annotation" after an amount that is being acquired.
+To record a cost basis, we write an annotation after an amount that is being acquired.
 The same kind of annotation can also be used to identify a particular lot that is being moved or disposed of.
 We call these generically "lot syntax".

-hledger's lot syntax keeps all the parts inside braces, comma-separated (like Beancount).
+hledger's lot syntax looks like Beancount's: comma-separated cost basis parts, enclosed in curly braces.
-All parts are optional, but when present they must be in date, label, cost order:
+All parts are optional, but when present they must be in date, label, cost order.
 The date must be in YYYY-MM-DD format, and the label must be in double quotes.
 The cost is a single-commodity hledger [amount](#amounts).

     {2026-01-15, "lot1", $50}
     {2026-01-15, $50}
     {$50}
-    {1,23 EUR}
+    {1.000.000,33 EUR}
     {}

-When an amount has both a basis and a transacted price, the preferred order is to write {} before @:
+When an amount has both a cost basis and a transacted price, the preferred order is to write {} before @:

     -10 AAPL {$50} @ $60

-hledger can also read Ledger-style lot syntax, where the parts are written separately, in any order, and identified by their different enclosing characters:
+hledger can also read Ledger's lot syntax, where the parts are written separately, in any order, and identified by their different enclosing characters:

-    10 AAPL {$50} [2026-01-15] (lot1)
+    10 AAPL {$50} [2026-01-15] (lot one)

 ## Balance assertions